Vsun22/Protecto---Password-Manager/README.md

                storage vault for all your important passwords

     =>Protecto Password Generator
-        This program is used for generating the password by just inputing the total number of characters you would want for your password
+        This program is used for generating the password by just inputting the total number of characters you would want for your password

     =>Protecto.db
-        This is the database file where all the table are formed.
+        This is the database file where all the table are stored.
-        The database program I have used is sqlite
+        The database program I have used is sqlite3

         (#incase the creat master password screen doesnt occur that means the database isnt empty Either clear the database or delete it and create another database with the name "Protecto.db" )